22nd Annual Moby-Dick Marathon

 Tickets: Members $40 | Non-members $50

-Enjoy a meal well-suited for hungry sailors followed by David Shaerf’s documentary film Call Us Ishmael, an intimate look at the world’s obsession with Moby-Dick and its cultural legacy.
-The Melville Society Cultural Project will conclude the night with a lively discussion of the film.
-LEARN MORE
+A meal well-suited for hungry sailors followed by David Shaerf’s documentary film Call Us Ishmael, an intimate look at the world’s obsession with Moby-Dick and its cultural legacy.
+The Melville Society Cultural Project concluded the night with a lively discussion of the film.

 Sponsored by Buzzards Bay Brewing.